somatechlat/somafractalmemory/docs/CANONICAL_DOCUMENTATION.md

 ## 5. Configuration Checklist
 Key environment variables (see `docs/CONFIGURATION.md` for the full list):
-- `MEMORY_MODE` – selects backend wiring.
+- `MEMORY_MODE` – fixed to `evented_enterprise`; CLI/API will override any other value.
 - `SOMA_MEMORY_NAMESPACE` – logical namespace for the API instance.
 - `POSTGRES_URL` – DSN for canonical storage.
 - `QDRANT_HOST` / `QDRANT_PORT` (or `qdrant.path` in config) – vector store.
 - `KAFKA_BOOTSTRAP_SERVERS` – broker location for event publishing.
 - `EVENTING_ENABLED` – set to `false` to disable Kafka emission when a broker is absent.
-- `SOMA_API_TOKEN` – optional bearer token required by the FastAPI dependencies.
+- `SOMA_API_TOKEN` – required bearer token enforced by every API surface (set via env or secret mount).
 - `SOMA_RATE_LIMIT_MAX` / `SOMA_RATE_LIMIT_WINDOW_SECONDS` – rate limiter budget and window for API endpoints (defaults 60 requests per 60 s).

+Production helm deployments should start from `helm/values-production.yaml`, which disables inline secrets, enables the ExternalSecret template, and adds the Reloader annotations so credentials sourced from Vault trigger rollouts automatically.

-When running the CLI or FastAPI in-process, you can pass a dictionary to `create_memory_system` to override the same settings:
+When running the CLI or FastAPI in-process, you can pass a dictionary to `create_memory_system` to override the same settings while always using `MemoryMode.EVENTED_ENTERPRISE`:
 ```python
 create_memory_system(
    MemoryMode.EVENTED_ENTERPRISE,